GhadeerElmkaiel/Research-and-Papers-Review/README.md

 - IMPALA Scalable Distributed Deep_RL with Importance Weighted Actor_Learner Architectures

 ### **Classification, Detection, and Segmentation**
+More detailed review of *Classification, Detection, and Segmentation* papers can be found [here](Reviewd%20Papers/Classification,%20Detection,%20and%20Segmentation/README.md)
 - Where Is My Mirror (GDNet for Glass detection)
 - Don’t Hit Me.
 Glass Detection in Real-world Scenes.
+- A survey of loss functions for semantic.
+- Progressive Mirror Detection.
+- Learning a Discriminative Feature Network for Semantic Segmentation.